-- 1. Loans and/or grants these are distributed by the Office of Financial Aid and require the FAFSA, but no other application - 2.
-MES scholarships, tuition waivers, grants or fellowships these are distributed by the MES office, all require an application, and many require the FAFSA - 3.
+- 1. Loans, grants, and tuition waivers these are distributed by the Office of Financial Aid and require the FAFSA, but no other application - 2.
+MES scholarships, grants, or fellowships these are distributed by the MES office, all require an application, and many require the FAFSA - 3.
 Non-MES or Evergreen scholarships these are administered by outside organizations and you apply on your own for them - 4.
 Employer or Military these are distributed by your employer or the Veterans Administration.
 Veterans may also be eligible for a 50% tuition waiver from Evergreen.
 Please contact the Veterans Resource Center for more information, (360) 867-6254